adam-p/markdown-here/README.md

 "Building" is really just zipping.
 Create all archives relative to the `src` directory.

-An important preparatory step is to remove any hidden files that shouldn't be included in the release file (like Windows' `desktop.ini` and OS X's `.DS_Store`, etc.).
+An important preparatory step is to remove any system-generated hidden files that shouldn't be included in the release file (like Windows' `desktop.ini` and OS X's `.DS_Store`, etc.).
 This shell command will delete those unwanted files:

 ```